World Dream Bank

 - Impossibility?
 Peter S. Beagle's Last Unicorn found most people saw her as an ordinary mare; they would not see her impossible horn.
-I've experienced ignorability; as a child prodigy, I met adults who just went blind or deaf when I said or did the impossible.
+I've experienced that; I was a child prodigy, and some folks just went blind when I did the impossible.

 - Finish those sculptures!